nrwl/nx/docs/fundamentals/build-full-stack-applications.md

 - `ng build api` to build the application
 - `ng test api` to test the application

-By default, Nx will use Nest when generating node applications.
+We recommend using Nest when generating node applications.
 Nest is a fantastic framework that shares many of its core concepts with Angular.
 It uses modules, providers, dependency injection, etc..
 As a result, most Angular developers find Nest easy to use.

 The generated `apps/api/src/app/app.module.ts` will look like this: